 Extract: Living without the Dead – Loss and Redemption in a Jungle Cosmos by Piers Vitebsky, HarperCollins Publishers India, 2018

 There was neither Onanti nor any medium for a dialogue between the living and the dead here.
 Instead, here are some 400 odd dolmens, rock art depicting mortuary related activities, an artificial pond, perennial streams against the majestic backdrop of granite hills in the Tungabhadra Valley of Koppal District in North-Central Karnataka.
 In an hour long trail, crisscrossing the granite boulders and the forest path, I and my two archaeologist companions hardly came across any other human.
-Not very surprising as the hills abound in bears and after sunset you are out at your own risk as the nearest human settlement is nearly 4 kms away.
+Not very surprising as the hills abound in bears and after sunset you are out at your own risk as the nearest human settlement is nearly 4 km away.

-The archaeological ruins dated somewhere around 500 BCE were the epicentre of intense mortuary activities before South India’s earliest recorded history, with shamanic practices, something one can experience and draw analogy from by studying modern tribal practices in Eastern India, such as the Lanjia Saoras.
+The archaeological ruins dated somewhere around 500 BCE were the epicenter of intense mortuary activities before South India’s earliest recorded history, with shamanic practices, something one can experience and draw analogy from by studying modern tribal practices in Eastern India, such as the Lanjia Saoras.

 Hire Benekal is a large megalithic site.
 Local villagers call it Moriyara Mane, which translates to ‘the houses of dwarfs’ built long ago by the Moriyars, a dwarfish race endowed with super human strength allowing them to heft the heavy slabs with ease.